Get insider access

 AW2521H 25" 1080p 360Hz G-SYNC

 Our unit was manufactured in June 2022; you can see the label here.
+We tested it with firmware M3T104.

 Compared To Other Monitors

-See our recommendations for the best gaming monitors, the best 1080p monitors, and the best 24-25 inch monitors.
+See our recommendations for the best gaming monitors, the best 1080p monitors, and the best 24-25-inch monitors.

 BenQ ZOWIE XL2566K